SharePoint/sp-dev-docs/docs/apis/webhooks/lists/delete-subscription.md

 DELETE _api/web/lists('5C77031A-9621-4DFC-BB5D-57803A94E91D')/subscriptions('6D77031A-2345-5GRT-BV3D-55234B56FR43')
 ```

+## Request body
+Do not supply a request body for this method.

-## HTTP Response
+## Response

-If the subscription is found and successfully deleted, then a `204 No Content` response is returned:
+If the subscription is found and successfully deleted, then a `204 No Content` response is returned.

 ### Example